bajzarpa/ckeditor-accordion/README.md

     }

 ### Notes
-- I created a CKEDITOR project for very first time, so i know, it can be better. :-)
+- I created a CKEDITOR plugin for a very first time, so i know, it can be better. :-)
 - The plugin also has an option for dark scheme, if you can choose that, the root element will got a "dark" class, then you can apply your css to that.